The one and only EIB network rolls on from the Limbaugh Institute for Advanced Conservative Studies.

 It's going to be even higher than that.

-My point is that we're really serious about this, and the Democrats, you know, want to always hold to the original intention of Social Security.
+My point is that if we're really serious about this, and the Democrats, you know, want to always hold to the original intention of Social Security, let's make the retirement age higher than the life expectancy.

-Ah, I know it'll never happen.
+I know it'll never happen.

-Uh and I have two stories here about Governor Schwarzenegger, one from the San Francisco Chronicle, the other from the Los Angeles Times.
+And I have two stories here about Governor Schwarzenegger, one from the San Francisco Chronicle, the other from the Los Angeles Times.

-Let's look at the chronicle piece first.
+Let's look at the Chronicle piece first.

-Governor shifts ground in initiative fight.
+Governor Schiff's ground in initiative fight.

 Angry Democrats say he's trying to scare voters to the polls.